SAPPHIRE PEN HAIR TRANSPLANT

 Although there are different types of hair restoration techniques available, the FUE is the safest of all methods.
 The majority of hair transplant methods come with some common side effects, including large noticeable scars and slower healing in the donor area.

-Therefore, what distinguishes FUE Follicular unit extraction, is its method of graft extraction.
-In FUE, grafts are extracted as individual follicular units, rather than strip tissue grafts, Reducing pain and scarring and making healing much faster than it is in other hair transplant techniques.
+Therefore, what distinguishes FUE Follicular unit extraction is its method of graft extraction.
+In FUE, we extracted the grafts as individual follicular units, rather than strip tissue grafts, Reducing pain and scarring and making healing much faster than it is in other hair transplant techniques.

-FUE is especially recommended for potential patients who have a higher risk of scarring, Such as those with very loose or tight scalps, younger patients, athletic, or very muscular patients.
+FUE sapphire pen is especially recommended for potential patients who have a higher risk of scarring, Such as those with very loose or tight scalps, younger patients, athletic, or very muscular patients.

 Hair transplant is experiencing rising popularity because of the recent advances of technology, guaranteeing permanent results, and relatively shorter healing time than the traditional techniques used earlier.

 However, because hair transplant is essentially the art of applying hair and scalp anatomy from an aesthetic perspective, obtaining the desired results makes the skills of the surgeon performing the surgery key to its success.

 Both the FUE and DHI Hair Transplant techniques are performed in our contracted clinics, the latest breakthroughs in the science of hair transplant, in order to help you safely restore your look with the least surgical intervention.

-First of all, After the expected number of grafts needed to cover the recipient area and the number of possible grafts that could be harvested is determined in the doctor’s consultation, the hair in the donor area or the site from where the grafts are taken is pre-trimmed so that the surgeon can visualize the scalp clearly.
+First, after the expected number of grafts needed to cover the recipient area and using the number of possible grafts in the doctor’s consultation, the hair in the donor area or the site from where the grafts are taken is pre-trimmed so that the surgeon can visualize the scalp clearly.

 Next, the donor area is prepared and the preliminary drawing of the recipient and donor areas and hairline is clearly established with the agreement of the patient.
-Local anaesthesia is applied to the donor area directly before the operation.
+We apply Local anaesthesia to the donor area directly before the operation.

 In the FUE sapphire pen